 Fitting into the plan

-In MSF’s case, the two larger units were used for body disposal at the crematorium and the two smaller ones were used for waste disposal at the treatment centre.
+In MSF’s case, the two larger units were used for body disposal at the crematorium, and the two smaller ones were used for waste disposal at the treatment centre.
 The size and efficiency of our machines ensured that targets were reached in order to inhibit the spreading of the disease.

 Advantages of using Addfield incinerators

 No insurance companies were willing to insure any engineers due to advice against all but essential travel.
-However, Addfield ensured that MSF received all the support that could be provided which included how to videos on YouTube, Skype sessions, and a dedicated engineer who was on hand to answer all questions.
+However, Addfield ensured that MSF received all the support that could be provided, which included how-to videos on YouTube, Skype sessions, and a dedicated engineer who was on hand to answer all questions.

 In order to make sure that the machines were received on time, Addfield chose to provide delivery through sea shipment and airlifting.
 This meant that Addfield had to deliver the machines to various parts of the UK in a short period of time due to the urgency of the case.

 Addfield were also there throughout the installation process through various channels so that our customers were reassured they had the best support possible for them.
-This was even during the December holiday season but was all worthwhile for the gratitude received from the WFP representatives.
+This was even during the December holiday season but it was all worthwhile for the gratitude received from the WFP representatives.